Ucnt/gcp-cloud-build-slack-notifier/README.md

 ## Example Slack Notifications
 ![example-notifications](screenshot/example-notifications.png)

+## Notes
+* There are a lot of other details that you can pull out of the Pub/Sub message.
+This is a basic example.
+If you look at the Cloud Function logs, you'll see the full Pub/Sub json message.

 ## Troubleshooting
 * If the cloud-builds topic is not receiving Pub/Sub messages, disable and re-enable the Cloud Builds API after creating the topic.
-* In case you want to do extra filtering on the Pub/Sub message, the cloud function logs the json object to Google Cloud Logging.
-Look at the Cloud Functions logs for a log like "Got {'name': 'projects/...."